 top of page

-May 27 Reopening.JPG
+May 27 Reopening_edited.jpg

 Wesleyville Village is a charming heritage village located in rural Port Hope, Ontario, being restored by dedicated friends and community members.
 Its natural landscapes and historic buildings offer a glimpse into the past.

 Our community is everything to us.
-Whether you volunteer at an event, donate, or join in our restoration efforts, everyone is warmly welcomed at Wesleyville Village.
+Whether you volunteer at an event, donate, or join in our restoration efforts, everyone is warmly welcomed at Wesleyville Heritage Village.
 There’s a place for you here!

 CONTACT: